LuNeder/Alice/README.md

 The first line will be written 10 seconds after you run Alice and tell the time between a line and the other, this way you have time to select the place where you want to input your text.

-The "Alice" name was just the 1st name I found in Google
+"Alice" was just the 1st name I found on Google lol

 ### Dependencies
 - keyboard (pip install keyboard)